 Talk with your baker about making arrangements to have the cake delivered safely and on time to your venue.
 The baker might need to bring the cake in pieces and assemble it on-site.
 This may take some time, and the cake might need to be refrigerated so ensure there is space in your venue’s fridge.

-The bakers at Sweet E’s Pastries and Sweets in Vancouver have years of experience making wedding and birthday cakes.
+The bakers at Sweet E’s Pastries and Sweets offer the best cakes in Vancouver have years of experience making wedding and birthday cakes.
 Call us or stop by to book an appointment for a tasting and to design the perfect cake for your event.